pulverised/script/README.md

 Scripts Included:
 - softlock.lua      : First person aimlock which is a soft pull not a snap.

+---

+## Roblox Studio Scripts

+Whatever studio scripts you look at it will tell you where to add what as in "StarterPlayerScripts" or "StarterCharacterScripts" same with local or server scripts!
+---

+## Using Exploit Scripts

 Installation / Usage:
 1. Clone or download this repository.
 2. Open your Roblox Executor / Roblox app if mobile.